alstrup/arctic/trunk/examples/readme.txt

 If you checked Arctic out from SVN, you can use the "DevArcticExamples.*" files instead.
 The only difference is that those files use relative paths to the Arctic-files and the development ones have debugging turned on.

+See ArcticTest.hx to learn how to make use of Arctic.
+It contains a number of screens, increasing in complexity.

+See also DynamicExample.hx for an example of updating an Arctic screen.